 Get a garden workout

 You don't have to have a green thumb to reap the benefits of growing cherry tomatoes and rose bushes.
-Turns out, gardening is just as good as some of our other favorite fitness activities, like walking, biking, and playing softball, when it comes to exercise with major health-benefits.
+Turns out, gardening is just as good as some of our other favourite fitness activities, like walking, biking, and playing rounders, when it comes to exercise with major health-benefits.

 Warm up by stretching your muscles for 5 to 10 minutes before heading out to the garden.
 Stretch again after 15 to 20 minutes of gardening.